-- Aligned to every GP practice the Neighbourhood Care Teams will be accessible seven days a week and will coordinate integrated proactive care management of patients through a multi-disciplinary approach with patient involvement at every stage of the process including the development and access of anticipatory care planning to ensure patient centred care and shared decision making; - The Neighbourhood Care Teams function as integrated teams and provide continuity of care for patients who have been referred for support in the community and form the main structure in providing post hospital discharge care and some pre-admission interventions as well as seamless coordination and delivery of End of Life care: - Access into and out of the Neighbourhood Care Teams will be coordinated through clinically supported single access points.
-Patients who require assistance by more than one professional will receive coordinated integrated assessments; - Each Neighbourhood Care Team will include input from the wider community nursing teams, Health Trainers, Pharmacists, Therapists, Mental Health specialists, and Social Care Managers as part of the multi-disciplinary approach; - The teams will support patients with complex needs to better manage their health to live independent lives in the community, including supporting and educating patients with their disease management by using technology, for as long as possible empowering them to take overall responsibility for managing their own health; - The Neighbourhood Care Team will be able to access the relevant care package required to support the person for the time required.
+- Aligned to every GP practice the Neighbourhood Care Teams will be accessible 24 hours a day seven days a week and will coordinate integrated proactive care management of patients through a multi-disciplinary approach with patient involvement at every stage of the process including the development and access of anticipatory care planning to ensure patient centred care and shared decision making; - The Neighbourhood Care Teams function as integrated teams and provide continuity of care for patients who have been referred for support in the community and form the main structure in providing post hospital discharge care and some pre-admission interventions as well as seamless coordination and delivery of End of Life care; - The Neighbourhood Care Teams will form the main structure in providing post hospital discharge care and some pre-admission interventions and will be integrated with pathways to asses a patients home environment; - Access into and out of the Neighbourhood Care Teams will be coordinated through clinically supported single access points.
+Patients who require assistance by more than one professional will receive coordinated integrated assessments.
+This single point of access will be integrated with social services and will be linked with secondary care via a flagging system to report when patients known to the teams have been admitted into secondary care; - Each Neighbourhood Care Team will include input from the wider community nursing teams, Health Trainers, Pharmacists, Therapists, Mental Health specialists, and Social Care Managers as part of the multi-disciplinary approach; - The teams will support patients with complex needs to better manage their health to live independent lives in the community, including supporting and educating patients with their disease management by using technology, for as long as possible empowering them to take overall responsibility for managing their own health; - The Neighbourhood Care Team will be able to access the relevant care package required to support the person for the time required.